bigfarts/peebot/README.md

 > temperature = 1.4
 > ```
 >
-> The valid options depend on which backend you've selected, though.
+> The valid parameters depend on which backend you've selected, though.
+You probably don't need to touch this unless you really know what you're doing.

 You can then get the bot to respond by either @mentioning it or replying to one of its message with @ mention on.